 - Packing for your low waste camping trip

 This is especially true when it comes to convenient foods like crisps, chocolate bars and ready-to-eat meals that all come wrapped in plastics.
 There may be no getting away from the amount of plastic packaging, but there are certainly a handful of ways to minimize your trash can levels.
-Read on to discover some of them.
+Read on to discover some of them and camp in Iceland like a pro!

 Here’s an example idea for a low waste meal that’s ideal for breakfast, lunch or dinner: fry up some potatoes, scramble a big pan of eggs and add some tomatoes and seasoning to the mix.
 Just like that, you have a quick, tasty, filling, low cost and low waste meal for your whole crew!